covcom/205CDE/06 Advanced CSS3/README.md

 ### Test your understanding

-The file **box_assignment.png** in the lab's `images` folder contains an image of intended appearance for a webpage.
+The file **box_assignment.png** in the lab's `images` folder contains an image of intended appearance for a web page.
 Using CSS box model, construct an HTML page and the associated CSS file that reproduce the appearance of the image.

 > In the lab's **images** folder, you also find the public domain image **berries.png** (author Scott Bauer, via http://commons.wikimedia.org) needed in the assignment.